8 Tips to Prevent Migraine Headaches Wellness - AirPurifiers.com

 If you’ve ever had a migraine, you know how quickly it can ruin your day.
 A migraine can cause severe throbbing pain or a pulsing sensation, typically on one side of the head.
 According to experts, migraines result from abnormal brain activity, temporarily affecting blood vessels, chemicals, and nerve signals in the brain.

+Symptoms of migraines can include headaches, vomiting, nausea, and sensitivity to light.
 Most causes of headaches are classified as primary and secondary, while some can result from a severe health condition that requires immediate emergency care.
+Primary headaches come from problems with “pain-sensitive structures” or overactivity in your head.
+The most common primary headaches include tension headaches, cluster headaches, and migraines.

 According to the Mayo Clinic, secondary headaches are a symptom of a disease that activates the pain-sensitive nerves of the head.
 Secondary headaches include external compression headaches, ice cream headaches, sinus headaches, and medication overuse headaches.